TransDB-de/Tools/Readme.md

 ### Usage

-Use `deno run -A GeoDbJson/main.ts` to run the script.
-The resulting JSON document will appear in the same folder as the script.
+Use `deno run -A GeoDbJson/main.ts` to run the script, or download a compiled binary and run it.
+The resulting JSON document will appear in the current working directory.

 ### Download